 Delaware Drug Facts and Statistics

-The popularity of street drugs in the state of Delaware is attributed to drugs such as powdered cocaine, crack cocaine, marijuana and heroin.
+The popularity of street drugs in the state of Delaware is attributed to drugs such as powdered cocaine, crack cocaine, marijuana, and heroin.
+As per a Delaware Treatment Episode Data Set, in 2019 the state reported the most treatment admissions for heroin making up 48.8 percent of all treatment admissions.
 Other drugs like methamphetamines and "club drugs" (ecstasy, GHB, etc.) are also readily available to users of a particularly younger demographic, such as students and young adults on college campuses, who are known to attend dance clubs and rave parties in the regions of Rehoboth Beach, especially in the summer period.

 Further statistical data collected from concerned authorities suggest that heroin is most widely available in the north of Delaware due to the state's proximity to New York and Philadelphia which have become the main provider of heroin in the state.
-Local authorities report that this is in due part to the fact that drug traffickers are seeking new customers and fewer law enforcement.
+Local authorities report that this is due to the fact that drug traffickers are seeking new customers.

 For the last few years, the price of heroin has been increasingly cheaper, causing the drug to become purer.
 This trend remains a significant concern to the state's local community and authorities.
 Additional reports indicate that larger quantities of heroin are also available and distributed through Wilmington, the state's largest city.
 You can also find a drug rehab in Wilmington.

 Addicted.org’s Evaluation of Delaware

 After examining the trends and statistics of drug and alcohol treatment in Delaware, addicted.org has developed the following list of pros and cons:

 - Delaware offers an expanded Medicaid program which took effect in 2014.
 Since then, an additional 56,000 residents have found coverage through Medicaid and now have access to vital services like addiction treatment.